Skip to Content

 Sharing is caring!

-It is not surprising that Pothos plants are some of the most revered species in the plant kingdom.
+Unsurprisingly, Pothos plants are some of the most revered species in the plant kingdom.
 Their enchanting trailing growth habit not only brightens up a room but also makes a bold statement.

-Compared to other climbers, such as hoyas, and the string of pearls, Pothos are relatively easier to care for.
+Compared to other climbers, such as Hoyas and the string of pearls, Pothos are relatively easier to care for.

 This is why I have several pothos species in my plant collection, with one of my favorites being the Pearls and Jade.